percona/pmm/doc/source/deploy/server/ami.rst

        PV         VG Fmt Attr PSize   PFree
        /dev/xvdb  DataVG lvm2 a--  <32.00g 16.00g

-5. We can then extend our logical volumes.
+5. We then extend our logical volume.
 Since the PMM image uses thin provisioning, we need to extend both the pool and the volume::

       [root@ip-10-1-2-70 ~]# lvs